HackerspaceMumbai/eleventy-high-performance-blog/blog/Strategic_Domain_Driven_Design.md

 [Domain Storytelling](https://domainstorytelling.org/) is a DDD tool where Domain Experts pictorially depict their workflow involving actors and work objects.
 The kicker here is that the activities are numbered in order of their occurrence.

-Thanks to the good folks at [WPS](https://github.com/WPS), who have provided a Domain Storytelling [Modeller](https://www.wps.de/modeler/) to make our lives much easier, we have a short 20 second video of the Visage "story".
+Thanks to the good folks at [WPS](https://github.com/WPS), who have provided a Domain Storytelling [Modeller](https://www.wps.de/modeler/) to make our lives much easier, we have a short 20-second video of the Visage "story".

 <iframe loading="lazy" name="DomainStoryTelling" width="100%" height="auto" src="https://www.youtube.com/embed/5vXRYps9_n8" srcdoc="<style>*{padding:0;margin:0;overflow:hidden}html,body{height:100%}img,span{position:absolute;width:100%;top:0;bottom:0;margin:auto}span{height:1.5em;text-align:center;font:48px/1.5 sans-serif;color:white;text-shadow:0 0 0.5em black}</style><a href=https://www.youtube.com/embed/5vXRYps9_n8?autoplay=1><img src=https://img.youtube.com/vi/5vXRYps9_n8/hqdefault.jpg alt='Domain StoryTelling for Visage as part of Strategic DDD'><span>▶</span></a>" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="Domain StoryTelling for Visage as part of Strategic DDD"></iframe>

-One of the heuristic that is associated with Domain StoryTelling is that uni-directional flows are usually indicative of bounded contexts.
+One of the heuristics that is associated with Domain StoryTelling is that uni-directional flows are usually indicative of bounded contexts.
 This was quite revealing for now it shows that they are definitely [three distinct bounded contexts](https://docs.microsoft.com/azure/architecture/microservices/model/domain-analysis?WT.mc_id=OSS-MVP-5003041).

 1. Scheduling
 2. Shortlisting